Quantization of intra- and inter-band Berry phases in the shift current: Greater variety of essentially noncentric insulators

 Suppose the reflection-even orbital $\varphi_e$ is centered at position $\bw_e$, and $\varphi_o$ at $\bw_o$, then the tight-binding Hamiltonian becomes nonperiodic in translations by reciprocal lattice vector: $h(\bk{+}\bG){=} e^{-i\bG\cdot \bw}h(\bk)e^{i\bG\cdot \bw}$. $\bw$ here is a diagonal matrix with diagonal elements $\bw_e$ and $\bw_o$.
 This nonperiodic relation is necessary\cite{nelsonAA_delicatetopology} to maintain the mod-one equivalence between the tight-binding-approximated Berry-Zak phase and the Wannier center [cf.\ \q{zakwannier}], and justifies our interpretation of the tight-binding-approximated shift vector as a positional displacement. \\

-Generically, the line-averaged shift [\q{averageshift}] at a reflection-invariant value for $k_x$ is no longer integer-valued: $\cals(0){=}_1 (y[\varphi_{p(c,0)}]{-}y[\varphi_{p(v,0)}])/b$.
-However, if the valence-band parities of both mirror-invariant $\bk$-lines are identical: $p(v,0){=}p(v,\pi/a)$, and likewise for the conduction band: $p(c,0){=}p(c,\pi/a){\neq}p(v,0)$, then the shift obstruction relation [\q{shiftobstruction}] holds, with $RTP_v$ and $\Delta \cals$ remaining integer-valued; this follows from a simple generalization of the proof in \s{sec:theory}.
-The case of identical valence-band parities $[p(v,0){=}p(v,\pi/a)]$ is exemplified by the first-class model in \s{sec:modelfirstclass}, implying that the previous assumption of a monatomic basis is not needed for the quantization of $\Delta \cals$. \\
+Generically, the line-averaged shift [\q{averageshift}] at a reflection-invariant value for $k_x$ is no longer integer-valued: $\scrs_{0}{=}_1 (y[\varphi_{p(c,0)}]{-}y[\varphi_{p(v,0)}])/R_y$.
+(I remind the reader that $y[\varphi_e]$ is the $y$-component of the Wannier-center position $\bw_e$, and $p(b,0)$ is the parity of the Bloch state in band $b$ and with wavenumber $k_x{=}0$.)
+However, if the valence-band parities of both mirror-invariant $\bk$-lines are identical: $p(v,0){=}p(v,\pi/R_x)$, and likewise for the conduction band: $p(c,0){=}p(c,\pi/R_x){\neq}p(v,0)$, then the shift obstruction relation [\q{shiftobstruction}] holds, with $RTP_v$ and $\Delta \scrs$ remaining integer-valued; this follows from a simple generalization of the proof in \s{sec:theory}.
+The case of identical valence-band parities $[p(v,0){=}p(v,\pi/R_x)]$ is exemplified by the first-class model in \s{sec:modelfirstclass}, implying that the previous assumption of a monatomic basis is not needed for the quantization of $\Delta \scrs$. \\

 It would seem for models with identical valence-band parities that proposition (P1) is preserved but (P2) lost.
 However, a statement exists for models (with or without identical parities) that is a close analog of (P2):\\